SynaLinks/documentation/docs/basics/knowledge-graph.md

 - **Trace Memory:** Stores the program traces and index each past action.

-Both structures contain, at their leaves, content indexed by the embedding vectors, enabling the system to perform similarity-based searches.
+Each structure contains content indexed by the embedding vectors at their leaves, enabling the system to perform similarity-based searches.

 <figure>
   <p align="center">